OdinMK12/Li-Fi-Data-Transmission/README.md

 This project demonstrates the use of Li-Fi technology to transmit data in a remote area.
 Li-Fi (Light Fidelity) is a wireless communication technology that uses light to transmit data.
 It is a promising technology for providing high-speed data access in remote areas, as it does not require the use of radio waves or other wireless signals.

 ## Components
-1.Laser Module
+1. Laser Module

-2.Resistors
+2. Resistors

-3.4x4 Keypad
+3. 4x4 Keypad

-4.Arduino Uno
+4. Arduino Uno

-5.LDR
+5. LDR

-6.16x2 I2C LCD Display
+6. 16x2 I2C LCD Display

 # Circuit Diagram
 ## LI-FI Transmitter: